 The Putnam Valley Central School District is a component school district of Putnam/Northern Westchester BOCES.
 BOCES is a regional public education collaborative, which functions in New York State as an extension of local school districts.

 The District utilizes BOCES programs and services for students with more intensive educational, emotional or management needs that cannot be appropriately met in an in-district program.
-The District currently has students with disabilities in the following BOCES special education programs:
+The District is currently utilizing the following BOCES Special Education Programs: